 Radiofrequency ablation typically provides relief for weeks to months.
 It should not be considered a long-term cure for sacroiliitis.

-Water Therapy for SI Joint Problems
+Water Therapy for Healing the Sacroiliac Joint Problems

 Ankylosing spondylitis (AS) is one of the most serious forms of SI joint disorders.
 In many cases, the best treatment for AS is water therapy.
 This may work even better than the best medications.
 Even if you aren’t a good swimmer, you can still benefit from this activity, for example, with water aerobics.